How they forged ahead

 Jenner’s decision to obtain trade mark protection for this viral strapline is of course no accident.
-It is part of an established (and savvy) IP strategy, and one that all aspiring branding experts and entrepreneurs should take note of:
+It is part of an established (and savvy) intellectual property strategy, and one that all aspiring branding experts and entrepreneurs should take note of:

 Rise – IP filings with intent